Esseldeurs, M., Mathis, S., & Decin, L. (2024). Tidal Dissipation in Evolved Low and Intermediate Mass Stars. A&A, 690, A266.

 title = {{Tidal Dissipation in Evolved Low and Intermediate Mass Stars}},

-keywords = {Astrophysics - Solar and Stellar Astrophysics, Astrophysics - Earth and Planetary Astrophysics},
+keywords = {methods: numerical, planet-star interactions, binaries: close, stars: evolution, planetary systems, Astrophysics - Solar and Stellar Astrophysics, Astrophysics - Earth and Planetary Astrophysics},

 year = {2024},